Manchester United 1-2 Crystal Palace: Toothless Red Devils Rash from the spot once again | Goal.com

 Same outcome.
 Rashford crashed his effort against the post in contrast to Pogba having his saved by Rui Patricio.

-It was as close United came to scoring before James goal against a well-organised Palace side; Ole Gunnar Solskjaer’s new season threatened with derailment after only three matches.
+It was as close United came to scoring before James' goal against a disciplined Palace side; Ole Gunnar Solskjaer’s new season threatened with derailment after only three matches.

 For the most part, United were the team with the ball but they failed to do much useful with it.
 The combination involving substitute Mason Greenwood, Anthony Martial and Scott McTominay for the failed penalty kick was one of the few occasions United got in behind Palace and actually put a shot in on Vicente Guaita’s goal.